 Many parents find these weighted lap pads make a world of difference for their children!
-The extra weight combined with the softness make this just perfect for meeting the needs of many sensory-seeking children.
+The extra weight combined with the softness makes this just perfect for meeting the needs of many sensory-seeking children.

 Difficulty sleeping?
 I have had parents of children with high sensory needs tell me these blankets make a huge, positive difference in their child’s sleep!
 I also know adults that sleep with these blankets.
 The extra weight can have that hugely calming effect.
 It is important not to get a blanket that is too heavy for you or your child.
 The recommended weight to get in the blanket is 10% of the individual’s body weight.
 The weight is evenly distributed in the blanket.

 Every single time I have taken my kids to Ikea, a stop at these chairs has been a must!
 They are made for small bodies, so are definitely best suited for young children up to maybe 6 or 7 years old.
 If you have a young child that loves to spin, check out this swivel chair from Ikea!
 These chairs are less than $100 at Ikea, so you may wish to purchase it there if you live in close proximity to one.